Shivraj0/fdk-client-javascript/documentation/APPLICATION.md

 #### addAddress
-Add Address to the account
+Add address to an account

 ```javascript
 // Promise